software-students-spring2025/1-specification-exercise-biglegs/README.md

 - Some printers are in hidden locations or are always busy.

-- Users cannot find a way to report the issue of a printer
+- Users cannot find a way to report the issue of a printer.

 - Users must be physically at the printer to start a job, which is inconvenient.